strinsberg/lt64-asm/README.md

 # Assembly Programs

-**TODO:** Give some in-depth explanation of the sytax and available operations
+**TODO:** Give more in-depth explanation of the sytax and available operations than is given below

 ### Example